drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 There are five python files, ```dat_tran.py```, ```datframe_inf.py```, ```datframe_tran.py```, ```plotter.py``` and ```db_utils.py``` that conatin the methods used in this propject.
 The each file contains a class of related methods for a specific part of the analysis the methods are run in a jupter note book ```EDA.iypnb```.

-The ```db_utils.py``` contains a cass ```RDSDatabaseConnector``` that has a method for extracting the lone data saveing it as a *.csv file opening it as a Pandas DataFrame.
+The ```db_utils.py``` contains a class ```RDSDatabaseConnector``` that has a method for extracting the lone data saveing it as a *.csv file opening it as a Pandas DataFrame.
 The ``dat_tran.py``` file contains the class DataTransform with methods for converting the types of columns and removing unwanted characters.
 A third pyrthon file ```datframe_inf_.py``` houses the class DataFrameInfo, this class contains methods for running some statistical analysis and saving the numerical out put as *.csv files when desired.
 The python file ```datframe_tran.py``` contains the class DataFrameTransform with methods for cleaning data, imputing missing data, correcting skewed data and removing highly correlated columns from the data.
 The fith file ```plotter.py``` containd the Plotter class that has methods for plotting the data we explore in this project.

 The exploritory data analysis is runs in my jupyter note book ```EDA.iypnb```.